moderndatacompany/dataos.info/docs/interfaces/bifrost/abac_implementation_in_dataos.md

 ## Tags

 Tags serve as identifiers for different types of users, guiding the assignment of policies.
 These policies are then applied based on the tags associated with each user.
-Heimdall only recognizes tags categorized within a Tag-Namespace for access policies Based on a particular use case, the system administrator can create all the requisite policies against a tag or a set of tags and apply them.
+Heimdall only recognizes tags categorized within a Tag-Namespace for access policies Based on a particular Use-Case, the system administrator can create all the requisite policies against a tag or a set of tags and apply them.

 For instance, if a particular user John Doe has the following two tags: